AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ## A Brief History of Character Encoding

-Human languages consist of characters (<dfn>graphemes</dfn>): symbols with curves, loops, and other odd shapes that convey some sort of meaning.
+Human languages consist of visible characters (<dfn>graphemes</dfn>): discrete symbols with curves, loops, and other shapes that convey some sort of meaning.
 Within a language, these letters, numbers, punctuation, and symbols collectively form a <dfn>character set</dfn>.
 If you've learned more than one language, you may have noticed that languages sometimes share common characters.
 For example, many modern languages like English and German borrowed (and extended) characters from Latin.

 We've spent millennia inventing new languages and translating writing from one language to another, but it's only in the last century that we needed to _digitize_ writing so that computers could store text files.
 Importantly, computers can't store or work with "characters" directly: they are only able to represent numbers by flipping currents on or off.
 This is an oversimplification, but the point is that there's no direct physical equivalent of human characters in the world of computing.
 So to work around this limitation, what we do is substitute (<dfn>encode</dfn>) characters with numbers—known as <dfn>code points</dfn>—that computers can easily store and manipulate.
 Thus, computers don't have to think about "characters" in the way that humans do.

-Table 1 lists a few characters and their assigned code points.
+Table 1 lists a few characters and some numbers we might choose to assign them.

 <div class="scroll-x" role="region" tabindex="0">
   <table>